Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Introduction

 One potential strategy for operators of high-performance computing (HPC) infrastructure to mitigate the impact of rising and volatile energy prices is to implement \textit{variable capacity}, where the amount of available compute power is adjusted according to current electricity prices~\cite{zhang_scheduling_2021}.
 By reducing computing resources during periods of high energy costs, operators can lower energy consumption and thereby decrease overall expenses.
 However, such shutdowns of compute infrastructure would leave hardware temporarily offline, reducing their utility in relation to the initial investment.
 This presents a trade-off between improved energy efficiency and reduced hardware utilization.
 To assess this trade-off, we propose a simple model to reason about the effect of volatile energy prices on the total cost of ownership of HPC systems and provide an upper bound of the economic viability of temporary shutdowns.
 It is designed to act as a tool, aiding HPC operators in estimating whether temporary shutdowns could prove beneficial in their case, based on a small set of system parameters.
 We demonstrate the application of this model using data from our university’s HPC cluster and explore how different future scenarios might influence the cost-effectiveness of variable capacity strategies.

 The remainder of this paper is structured as follows: In \cref{sec:related-work}, we provide an overview of the existing literature on this topic.
 Our model, designed to estimate the viability of temporary shutdowns to reduce energy costs, is introduced and visualized in \cref{sec:model}.
 Then, we apply the model to a few scenarios in \cref{sec:scenarios}, before discussing its usefulness and limitations in \cref{sec:discussion}.
-Finally, we conclude the paper and outline possible future research directions in \cref{sec:conclusion-future-work}.
+Finally, we conclude the paper in \cref{sec:conclusion-future-work}.